NEW: U.N. Secretary-General Ban Ki-moon condemns the attack

 A Yemeni official in Washington said it was too early to know who was responsible but that suicide attacks are “the hallmark of al Qaeda.”

-The partially lawless Middle Eastern country has become a central battleground in the fight against al Qaeda, with the terror network’s leader calling recently for an uprising against the new president.
+The partially lawless Middle Eastern country has become a central battleground in the fight against al Qaeda.
+The terror network’s leader recently called for an uprising against the new president.

-The Yemeni branch of the group calls itself al Qaeda in the Arabian Peninsula.
+The Yemeni branch of the group calls itself al Qaeda in the Arabian Peninsula; Ansaar al-Sharia is an affiliate of AQAP.

 Monday’s blast targeted a military parade rehearsal in Sabeen Square in the capital Sanaa, said Mohammed Albasha, a spokesman the Yemeni Embassy in Washington.